AstrobioMike/AstrobioMike.github.io/bash/why.md

 # Removing dashes from 900 file names

 <br>
-# Making a barcode file needed for usearch from a mapping file provided by my sequencing center
+# Making a barcode file needed for usearch (or for sabre) from a mapping file provided by my sequencing center